ltratt/aeschylus/README.md

 For reasons that I don't understand, the first and last second or so of an ffmpeg recording is often slightly wonky and/or chopped.
-I therefore suggest waiting a couple of seconds, pressing `Rewind`, and then starting your actual screencast.
-Talk as long as you want, set `Safepoint`s, make `Rewind`s.
-When you're ready to finish press `FastForward`, wait at least 1 second and then go to the terminal running aeschylus and press `q`.
+I therefore suggest waiting a couple of seconds, pressing `rewind`, and then starting your actual screencast.
+Talk as long as you want, set `safepoint`s, make `rewind`s.
+When you're ready to finish press `fastforward`, wait at least 1 second and then go to the terminal running aeschylus and press `q` to stop the ffmpeg recording process.
 Aeschylus will then start editing the video.
 The edited-but-not-audio-processed version will be in `<output dir>/pre_edit.mkv`.
 If you choose to use audio processing, that will be processed further into `<output dir>/final.mkv` and, if you request it, `<output dir>/final.mp4`.
-Note that the `.mkv` file is lossless, and a better format for uploading to e.g. YouTube.
+Note that the `.mkv` file is lossless, and a better format for uploading to e.g.
+YouTube.

 # Audio processing